 Utah State is in Logan, 83 miles north on U.S. Route 89.
 It is not easily reachable by public transportation.
 BYU is in Provo, 45 miles south on I-15.
 TRAX does extend to Provo Central Station, taking about an hour, and then you can transfer to the 830 or 831 bus to the campus.

 * Rio Tinto Stadium.
 Home of Real Salt Lake since 2008, including its 2013 MLS Cup season, this 20,213-seat soccer-specific stadium has also hosted 3 U.S. soccer team matches, all victories, most recently a 2013 win over Cuba.
+(UPDATE: They've since added a 4th, a 2017 draw with Venezuela.)
 The U.S. women's team also has a perfect 3-0 record there.
 9256 State Street in the suburb of Sandy.
 TRAX to Sandy Expo Station, a 48-minute ride.

 * Maverik Center.
 Originally known as the E Center, this 12,500-seat arena hosted the 2002 Winter Olympic hockey tournament.
 The East Coast Hockey League's Utah Grizzlies have played there since it opened in 1997.
 (Yes, I know: Utah is on neither the Pacific Coast nor the East Coast.
 I didn't name these leagues.)
 3200 Decker Lake Drive, in the suburb of West Valley City.
 TRAX to Decker Lake station.